grahamegrieve/ClinicArrivals/documentation/Documentation.md

 The application uses SMS messages (due to their wide ubiquity) for patient communication, and [OpenVidu](https://openvidu.io/) for the video consultations.

+This application supports the following Practice Management Systems:
+* Best Practice
+* Medical Director
+* ZedMed

+For use with other PMS systems, or use outside Australia, see https://chat.fhir.org/#narrow/stream/227888-clinic-arrivals

 Documentation:

 * [Description of the messaging workflow](Workflow.md)